dominikwilkowski/grunt-css-purge/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code using the [Grunt](http://gruntjs.com/) task already set up.

 ## Release History
+* 0.0.4 - Updated peerDependencies for grunt 1.0
 * 0.0.3 - updated license
 * 0.0.2 - refinements
 * 0.0.1 - alpha test

 ## License
 Copyright (c) 2014 Dominik Wilkowski.
-Licensed under the MIT license.
+Licensed under the GPLv2 license.